Ricroy/8088-Script-For-Dosbox-Assembler-And-Debugger/README.md

 ## What to do after?

 ### Essential files
-After downloading the `as88` , `t88` files which are inside the `\sco6\8088_tra\windows\bin` folder, copy the `8088_tra` folder from zip archive on your desktop or wherever you like, after that copy `CWSDPMI` from his zip archive in the folder `8088_tra\windows\bin\` to have a backup of the simulator, then copy all the files from the `bin` folder in your work folder and you'll be ready in one more step.
+After downloading the `as88` , `t88` files which are inside the `\sco6\8088_tra\windows\bin` folder, copy the `8088_tra` folder from zip archive on your desktop or wherever you like, after that copy `CWSDPMI` from his zip archive in the folder `8088_tra\windows\bin\` and also `AS88.EXE` from this repo to have a backup of the simulator, then copy all the files from the `bin` folder in your work folder and you'll be ready in one more step.

 ## Dosbox configuration